CITIESair/citiesair.com/src/Components/AirQuality/AirQualityAlerts/AlertModificationDialog/README.md

   ![alert-threshold-type-toggle](/documentation/alert-threshold-type-toggle.png)

-  Built upon MUI's `ToggleButton`, this component renders a toggle button group for selecting between `> exceeds` and `< below` a selected threshold values for the `threshold` alert type.
+  Built upon MUI's `ToggleButton`, this component renders a toggle button group for selecting between `> above` and `< below` a selected threshold values for the `threshold` alert type.
 It refers to enumeration data from [AlertTypes.jsx](src/Components/AirQuality/AirQualityAlerts/AlertTypes.jsx) to display the appropriately formatted labels.

 - [**ThresholdSlider.jsx**](./AlertPropertyComponents//ThresholdSlider.jsx):